Un1xG0d/StarStream/README.md

 It uses the real-time location of the ISS to determine distance from the user and automatically starts receiving through an attached SDR when the conditions are deemed acceptable.

+It can also automatically capture and process NOAA weather satellite images.

 <h1 align="center">
   <img src="https://github.com/Un1xG0d/AutoARISS/blob/master/images/picture_go_kit.png">
   <br>